percona/web-dev-test/front-end-challenge/README.md

 For example, if you're more comfortable with Backbone.js, you can use it.
 What matters is the product you deliver.
 We grade results based on:

-1. Overall functionality and useabliity (including reliability, efficienciy, etc.)
+1. Overall functionality and usability (including reliability, efficiency, etc.)
 2. Code design (including style, organization, testing, etc.)
 3. UX/UI design (no fancy graphics required though)
 4. Delivery time (how fast you finish)